 Whilst Puerto Rico isn’t known to be one of the world’s best shelling locations, you will still be able to find some interesting seashells here.

-Particularly after a storm, seashells wash up on the beaches of Puerto Rico waiting for avid beachcombers to come and collect them.
+Particularly after a storm, seashells often wash up onto the beaches of Puerto Rico waiting for avid beachcombers to come and collect them.

 You may struggle to find large and rare seashells in Puerto Rico but there are plenty of smaller, more common ones.